google/fhir-examples/USERGUIDE.md

 ### Size Changes

 **Size Changes** are the most straight forward.
 If a field changes from accepting multiple values (a JSON array) to accepting only a single element, the proto field goes from **repeated** to **singular**.
 If the field goes from a lower bound of zero to a lower bound of one, it gains the **validation_requirement =** **REQUIRED_BY_FHIR** annotation.
-Thus, for example, the field **Patient.name **is marked as required in the [US-Core proto](https://github.com/google/fhir/blob/33702125b2310140401a6ff29d4a14ffd9181da9/proto/r4/uscore.proto#L4466)
+Thus, for example, the field **Patient.name** is marked as required in the [US-Core proto](https://github.com/google/fhir/blob/33702125b2310140401a6ff29d4a14ffd9181da9/proto/r4/uscore.proto#L4466).

 ### Extension Slicing

 Extensions allow defining custom data that can be added to resources and datatypes.
 All extensions consist of a url-payload pair, where the url defines the meaning as well as the format of the payload.
-Extensions come in two forms: **Simple **and **Complex**.
+Extensions come in two forms: **Simple** and **Complex**.
 In both cases, the FhirProto Generator is capable of generating data structures out of extension definitions.

 **Simple** extensions are extensions where the payload consists entirely of a single FHIR datatype, e.g, string, decimal, or code.
 Example: the **[US-Core Birthsex](http://hl7.org/fhir/us/core/StructureDefinition/us-core-birthsex)** extension is defined to be a **code**, bound to the [Birthsex ValueSet](http://hl7.org/fhir/us/core/STU3/ValueSet-birthsex.html).
 In this case, the [generated extension](https://github.com/google/fhir/blob/master/proto/google/fhir/proto/r4/uscore.proto#L834) has a value field with the appropriate code type.
 This is a slightly more complicated case because it uses a code type with a bound value set, meaning that the definition also defines a custom submessage (INSERT LINK TO PREVIOUS DISCUSSION OF CODE HANDLING) - in cases with more straightforward datatypes no submessage is needed.
 For example, the [Allergy Intolerance Asserted Date](http://hl7.org/fhir/extension-allergyintolerance-asserteddate.html) extension definition just generates a [proto with a DateTime value field](https://github.com/google/fhir/blob/33702125b2310140401a6ff29d4a14ffd9181da9/proto/r4/core/extensions.proto#L3734).